|<< Back to Search Results

 About the position

 The National Legal Counsel (NLC) will be a senior position that works across the NIJC’s legal services, litigation, policy and communications teams to provide a unique approach to human rights advancement at a time when immigrant communities are increasingly under attack.
-In this capacity, the NLC will help strengthen NIJC’s systemic reform agenda through the delivery of strategic immigration legal services on a national and, when appropriate, local level.
+In this capacity, the NLC will oversee implementation of NIJC’s systemic reform agenda through the delivery of strategic immigration legal services on a national and, when appropriate, local level.
 In consultation with NIJC project supervisors, the NLC will ensure the provision of legal representation in key immigration cases that carry impact on a national scale with regard to NIJC’s priority issue areas including harsh immigration detention and enforcement policies as well as access to asylum.
-The NLC will be responsible for consulting with NIJC supervisors to incorporate policy and communications components into direct case work so as to strategically advance NIJC’s policy reform agenda.
 Some of the work will require rapid response and travel to respond to the issues facing the immigrant community.
-The NLC will be directly supervised by the Director of Policy, and will also work closely with Directors of the Litigation and Legal Services teams.
+The NLC will be directly supervised by the Legal Director and will work closely with Director of Policy and the Directors of the Litigation and Legal Services teams.

 Job duties include: